generations-beyond/gb-bot/readme.txt

 = Team Member Custom Post Type =
 A standardized custom post type with a collection of fields that will be useful for any website needing an "About Us" section that features members of their organization or team.

+= Elements Usage Calculator for Elementor =
+An easy way to identify all of the elements used in your Elementor-built website along with the locations of these elements to assist in the optimization process.

 == Changelog ==

+#### 0.3.0 - 2022-04-29
+* Added Tools menu and Elements Usage Calculator for Elementor.

 #### 0.2.1 - 2021-06-16
 * Bug fixes.